 How does the equipment work?

 Using the three-dimensional coordinates determined in the planning process, the frame is then precisely attached to the Gamma Knife® unit to guarantee that when the unit is activated, the target is placed exactly in the center of approximately 200 precision-aimed, converging beams of (Cobalt-60 generated) gamma radiation.
 Treatment takes anywhere from several minutes to a few hours to complete depending on the shape and size of the target, the number of "shots" and the dose required.
-Patients do not feel the radiation.
+Patients do not feel the radiation treatment as it is delivered, although they may experience seeing flashes of light while the treatment is being delivered.
 Following treatment the head frame is removed and the patient may return to normal activity.

 Who operates this equipment?